 Do you want to know how to transfer photos from iPhone to Mac wirelessly?

+There are many iPhone photo transfer apps available.
 Below, you’ll discover two ways to copy photos from iPhone to Mac without having to use any cables:

 - Download photos from iPhone to Mac using iCloud Photos